Categories

 I was particularly encouraged by the ways in which students engaged with the gender politics of Macbeth.
 Their writings express the limitations of Lady Macbeth’s agency within early modern patriarchy with a subtlety that I found truly impressive.
 The entrants showcased below were chosen for their originality, insight and imaginative engagement with Shakespeare’s text.
 They express the individual poetic and creative voices of the students, while maintaining close adherence to the characterisation, imagery and tone of the play.

-By Dr Gemma Miller, Department of English and Globe Education
+Dr Gemma Miller, English Department and Globe Education